School of Nursing

 The freshman and sophomore years are designated as the “pre-nursing” years.
 The junior and senior years are designated as the “clinical nursing major” years.
 Pre-nursing students apply for admission to the clinical major during the last semester of general education and prerequisite coursework.
 Students are admitted to the clinical nursing major on a competitive and space-available basis when prerequisite courses have been completed.
 Any student who is a Nursing Scholar is guaranteed admission into the clinical nursing major.
 Please see the Nursing and/or Honor’s College websites for eligibility information and application details.

 Each student’s application is reviewed systematically and considered holistically for each admission period.
 The School values MU’s Commitment to Diversity and the call of the American Nurses Association that the nursing workforce should reflect the diversity of the population.
 The School is also committed to rural health care and to educating nurses for practice in rural Missouri.
-Therefore, the School seeks to ensure that the student body includes persons from rural Missouri and persons of backgrounds that are underrepresented in the nursing workforce.

 Clinical application and admission criteria include: